-This course focuses on the Architect-Engineer (A-E) contractor developing indirect rates.
+This virtual instructor led training (VILT) course concentrates on how the Architect-Engineer (A-E) community develops indirect rates.
 Students learn how to analyze a company’s overhead pools, develop a new rate based on allowable and reasonable costs, and how the base rate factors into the overall rate.
-The vILT will facilitate knowledge of how inflation affects indirect rates on Indefinite Delivery Indefinite Quantity contracts in the years to come.
+Participants also learn how inflation affects indirect rates on Indefinite Delivery Indefinite Quantity contracts in the out years.

-- Graded Materials Include: Class Assignments, Attendance, Course Exercises/Projects, and Course Exams/Quizzes
+- Graded Materials Include: Attendance, Course Exercises/Projects, and Course Exams/Quizzes

-- SCC offers this course virtually through Adobe Connect, Zoom, Microsoft Teams, and Google Meets.
+- SCC offers this course virtually through the following: Adobe Connect, Microsoft Teams, Zoom for Government, and Google Meets.